 Lesaffre and Spiessens (2001) analyzed data provided by De Backer et al. (1998) from a randomized, double-blind trial of treatments for toenail infection (dermatophyte onychomycosis).
-Toenail infection is common, with a prevalence of about 2% to 3% in the United States and a much higher prevalence among diabetics and the elderly.
-The infection is caused by a fungus, and not only disfigures the nails but also can cause physical pain and impair the ability to work.
+Toenail infection is not uncommon, with a prevalence of about 2% to 3% in the U.S. and a much higher prevalence among diabetics and the elderly.
+The infection is caused by a fungus that not only disfigures the nails but also can cause physical pain and impair the ability to work.